cljsinfo/cljs.info/00-scrap/faqs.md

 `project.clj` is a Leiningen project file.
 If you are familiar with common node.js conventions, `project.clj` acts like a combination of `package.json` and `Gruntfile.js`.
 TODO: need more language comparisons here

+## Can I share ClojureScript code between the client and a node.js server?

+Yes.
+TODO: link to tutorial on how to do this

+## Where can I find ClojureScript libraries?

+TODO: this is a damn good question that I don't know the answer to right now